 CALF HEALTH – THE GOOD, THE BAD AND THE UGLY

-Calf health from a young vet in practice perspective is the focus of a presentation by Hazell Mullins BVM BVS, Abbeyville Veterinary Hospital, in Cork on Saturday 13.
-Hazel draws on three clinical case studies of common calf disease breakdowns considering clinical history, diagnosis, treatment and prevention.
-She also explores how the role of vets in practice is vital to promoting a better standard of calf health in Ireland and reviews what can be learned as vets from other countries’ practices.
+Calf health from a young vet in practice perspective was the focus of a presentation by Hazell Mullins BVM BVS, Abbeyville Veterinary Hospital.
+Hazel drew on three clinical case studies of common calf disease breakdowns considering clinical history, diagnosis, treatment and prevention.
+She also explored how the role of vets in practice is vital to promoting a better standard of calf health in Ireland and reviews what can be learned as vets from other countries’ practices.

 TROUBLE SHOOTING & TRANSITION DIETS

 Diet during the dry/transition period plays a crucial role in the metabolism and health of cow before and after calving, according to Des Cronin, Mervue Laboratories.
-His presentation on Saturday 13 looks at body condition requirement for both dairy and suckler cows, feed requirements and how to assess if these are being met on farm.
-It also looks at silage quality with some pointers on how to assess this quickly when looking at problems; and mineral requirements for cows during this period.
+His presentation looked at body condition requirement for both dairy and suckler cows, feed requirements and how to assess if these are being met on farm.
+It also looked at silage quality with some pointers on how to assess this quickly when looking at problems; and mineral requirements for cows during this period.

 SURGICAL AND REPRODUCTIVE EXPERTS

-International expert Karin Mueller, senior lecturer in animal husbandry and reproduction from the University of Liverpool, presents on a range of surgery-related topics at the Veterinary Ireland conference.
+International expert Karin Mueller, senior lecturer in animal husbandry and reproduction from the University of Liverpool, presented on a range of surgery-related topics at the Veterinary Ireland conference.

-Speaking on Sunday 14, Ms Mueller considers aspects that are common to most surgeries in cattle, like patient preparation, scrubbing protocols, choice of suture type and material, peri-operative medication, preventing hypothermia, and instrument care.
-Her presentation on liver biopsy and cerebro-spinal fluid collection provides a step-by-step guide on these useful ancillary diagnostic techniques.
-She also covers indications and logistics of on-farm fluid therapy including the key principles of IVFT and exploratory laparotomy.
+Speaking on Sunday, Ms Mueller considered aspects that are common to most surgeries in cattle, like patient preparation, scrubbing protocols, choice of suture type and material, peri-operative medication, preventing hypothermia, and instrument care.
+Her presentation on liver biopsy and cerebro-spinal fluid collection provided a step-by-step guide on these useful ancillary diagnostic techniques.
+She also covered indications and logistics of on-farm fluid therapy including the key principles of IVFT and exploratory laparotomy.